Over the course of one week, audiences will have the unique opportunity to watch films from around the world.

 Where is the festival going to take place?

 The Multiplaza Cinepolis complex will host, from April 3th to 9th, many of the IFF Panama 2014 screenings.
 In addition to the films, IFF Panama will also offer at Cinepolis panels and workshops for film industry professionals and for the general public, especially for those interested in learning about film production and the filmmaking process.

 Yes, there will be parking available.

 Stay tuned for announcements regarding ticket sales.
 They will be available on the weeks prior to the Festival.
 Follow us on Twitter and Facebook to get the latest news.

 Is it necessary to buy tickets ahead of time?

-Our most important recommendation is: don’t wait until the last minute.
-In general tickets in film festivals sell out quickly.
-Each film will be screened a maximum of 2 times and the seating capacity of the theaters is not very large, so it’s best to ensure your ticket than to be left out!
+Our most important recommendation is don’t wait until the last minute.
+In general, film festival tickets sell out quickly.
+Each film will be screened a maximum of two times and the seating capacity of the theaters is limited, so it’s best to ensure your ticket than to be left out!

 What is the RUSH LINE?